Instructions for Authors Valid as of 1st January 2020

-- Articles may be written either in Czech or Slovak.
+- Articles may be written either in Czech, Slovak or English.
 Quotations are to be written using regular font, not italic type, placed directly in the text rather than in footnotes, and offset with quotation marks.
-Foreign language quotations, including those in Latin, have to be translated to the language of the article.
-Quotations in Czech or Slovak can be kept in the original language.
+Quotations in languages different from the language of the article, including those in Latin, have to be translated to the language of the article.

 - Connections between numbers and years are to be made using the dash (–) without spaces.
-Do not use the hyphen (-) except in ISBN and ISSN, where a hyphen is used.
+Do not use the hyphen (-).

 - Footnotes should be always placed under a line at the foot of each page and not at the end of the article.
 Do not refer to other footnotes.
-When writing references, include the surname (all surnames, if more than one) first, then the first name (including all names; in the case of those in religious orders, write the first name first, followed by the religious name).
+If the title of the publication is repeated in the immediately following note, state: Ibid.
+When writing references, include the surname in all uppercase (all surnames, if more than one) first, then the first name in title case (including all names).
+Do not use small caps.
+Co-authors separate with a comma, not a dash.

-Citation example for a monograph: CELIS BRUNET, Ana María, La relevancia canónica del matrimonio civil a la luz de la teoría general del acto jurídico, Roma, 2002, s.
+Citation example for a monograph: CELIS BRUNET, Ana María, La relevancia canónica del matrimonio civil a la luz de la teoría general del acto jurídico, Roma, 2002, p.
 131.

-Citation example for a collection: STINTON, Diane, Africa, East and West, in: PARRATT, John (ed.), An Introduction to Third World Theologies, Cambridge, 2004, s.
+Citation example for a collection: STINTON, Diane, Africa, East and West, in: PARRATT, John (ed.), An Introduction to Third World Theologies, Cambridge, 2004, p.
 129.

 - Include the footnote number immediately following the text the note references, or immediately after the punctuation mark which follows the text (for example: a quotation is ended by a quotation mark, a full stop, and a footnote number).

 - Footnotes should not be longer than a few lines.
-They are supposed to contain only a) designation of the source quoted or referred to, or b) brief comments.
+They are supposed to contain only designation of the source quoted or referred to, or brief comments.

 - The editorial board reserves the right to modify contributions stylistically, typographically and orthographically.